No pain, no gain for big funds hunting the next Tesla

 “You are going to see some roadkill,” said Evangelos Simoudis, venture investor and author of “Transportation Transformation”.

 The market drop is particularly prevalent among those startups that have gone public through reverse mergers.
-From late April to mid-May, the market cap of Lordstown Motors (RIDE.O) plunged 32%, while battery company QuantumScape (QS.N) fell 29% and infrastructure company ChargePoint (CHPT.N) was down 24%.
+From late April to mid-May, the market cap of Lordstown Motors plunged 32%, while battery company QuantumScape fell 29% and infrastructure company ChargePoint was down 24%.

 During the same period, Tesla’s value declined 23%.